 For some expats, insurance isn’t a focal point on their journey as they may have had insurance from a job or nationalized healthcare.

 Knowing how long you will be away, where you are traveling and if your current coverage will provide protection are the first steps to being well insured.
 Most regions have specific regional coverage options, and there are also larger companies that offer more broad options.

-A google search of travel insurance will display some of the top ranking insurance providers.
+A Google search for travel insurance will display some of the top-ranking insurance providers.
 Depending on your ISP, you may face ads from BUPA, Allianz, insuremytrip or others.
 But what makes these plans so different from each other?

 For a contract that can facilitate traveling after an illness, or requires the journey to end prematurely, understanding the in’s and outs of the contract is critical.
 Primarily, expats focus on the price of insurance and assume that insurance companies will hold up their end of the contract.
 What constitutes the prices that they are reflecting?